 A person with a mental incapacity may be unable to make certain important decisions about their financial matters.
-They may be unable to manage their money, or their legal or business affairs because of a mental incapacity.
+They may be unable to manage their money, or their legal or business affairs.

-SACAT will not make an administration order unless satisfied that the person:
+SACAT will not make an administration order unless satisfied the person:

 - has a mental incapacity and

 - there is a need for an order to be made.

 A full administration order gives the administrator the authority to manage and make decisions about all of the protected person’s estate and financial affairs.

 A full order will only be made by SACAT if a limited order is not appropriate.